The Writers' Room

 The Writers' Room is an American television talk show hosted by screenwriter and actor Jim Rash.
 Each episode features a behind-the-scenes look at the writing staff of popular television series.
 The series premiered on July 29, 2013.

 Premise

-Familiar with the process, Academy Award-winning screenwriter and veteran actor Jim Rash talks with the creators and head writers of critically acclaimed prime-time television shows to examine the aura in "the writers' room" and the writers' mental process through each episode.
+Academy Award-winning screenwriter and actor Jim Rash talks with the creators and head writers of prime-time television shows to examine the aura in "the writers' room".